10.12.2025

 We must recognize that we are not getting anywhere like this.
 Time for an emergency reboot of both devices.

-In case of absolute emergency, we have access to the serial interfaces (consoles) of all critical network devices, including these switches.
+We have access to the serial interfaces (consoles) of all critical network devices in case of absolute emergency, including these switches.
 Before we trigger the reboot, let's make sure the access is working.
 Although we reach the devices wonderfully via SSH and actually only need the serial console when exactly that no longer works, not being "blind" when rebooting such critical infrastructure is more than reassuring and can significantly reduce downtime in the event of further errors.

 As expected (and regularly proforma tested), our console access works.